 In Hilary Term, students will continue with language training for a minimum of 5 hours per week.
 They will present their research findings to their peers and faculty in the MPhil Research Seminar.
-This seminar is attended by all candidates for the course.
-These presentations normally take 40 minutes, with 20 minutes afterwards for questions.
-The seminar has a number of specific aims: to foster a lively discussion of student research in progress; to assist candidates in the completion of their written work; to develop students' oral presentation skills.
+This seminar is attended by all students for the course.
+Students make a 30-minute presentation on their thesis, with 20 minutes afterwards for questions.
+The presentations are not assessed more rather this exercise should be viewed as part of the overall training process that the degree aims to provide and to support the thesis preparation process.
+The seminar has a number of specific aims: to foster a lively discussion of student research in progress; to assist students in the completion of their written work; and to develop students' oral presentation skills.
 Draft chapters of the thesis should be submitted to the thesis supervisor for comment.
 A complete draft of the thesis, incorporating the supervisor's comments, should be ready for the supervisor's final assessment by the end of the term.